Information for Trainees

 Significant learning and application can be achieved without completing requirements for full certification.
 Professionals wanting to further develop their abilities may be eligible to participate in ongoing training groups and/or specific workshops.

-Training involves attending specific training workshops, experiential workshops, reading, writing, peer group activities and supervision.
+Training involves attending the year-long programme including specific training workshops, experiential workshops, reading, writing, peer group activities and supervision.

 The curriculum for each programme is based on the material set out in the AANZPA Training and Standards Manual.